ricn/ricn.github.io/_drafts/use-amazon-sqs-in-play-2.markdown

 Amazon SQS (Simple Queue Service) is a distributed queue messaging service provided by Amazon.
 It supports programmatic sending of messages via web service applications as a way to communicate over the Internet.
 SQS is intended to provide a highly scalable hosted message queue that resolves issues arising from the common producer-consumer problem or connectivity between producer and consumer.

+A message queue is a perfect tool to use to handle asynchronous work that you don't want to perform in a web request.
+For example you might have a web requests that registers a new user in your application and you want to send an welcoming e-mail to the new user.

+Sending e-mail is a slow and error prone process so you don't want it to slow down your application.
+Instead you can just use a message queue and put a message on the queue in the web request and then let Akka do the sending of the e-mails in the background.

 In this article I'm going to show you how to setup and integrate Amazon SQS in [Play 2](http://http://www.playframework.com).

 #### Setup Amazon Web Services and SQS